Museo Nazionale Romano: Palazzo Massimo alle Terme

 Museo Nazionale Romano: Palazzo Massimo alle Terme information

-The layout has been revamped so that the rooms are arranged how they were within the villas, and lighting brings out the rich colours of the frescoes.
-There are intimate cubicula (bedrooms), which feature religious, erotic and theatre subjects, and delicate landscape paintings from the dark-painted winter triclinium (dining room).
-Particularly breathtaking are the frescoes (dating from 30 BC to 20 BC) that once lined Villa Livia, one of the homes of Augustus' wife Livia Drusilla.
-These, covering an entire room, depict an illusionary, realistic yet paradisiacal garden full of a wild tangle of roses, pomegranates, iris and camomile under a deep-blue sky.
-They once decorated a summer triclinium , a large living and dining area built half underground to provide protection from the heat.
-The new display includes special lighting that mimics the modulation of daylight and highlights the richness of the millennia-old colours.
+The 2nd-floor fresco panels illustrate a range of natural, mythological, domestic and erotic themes, according to the rooms they were originally placed in.
+There are intimate cubicula (bedroom) frescoes, which feature religious, erotic and theatre subjects; and delicate landscape paintings from the dark-painted winter triclinium (dining room).
+Particularly breathtaking are the frescoes (dating from 30 BC to 20 BC) from Villa Livia, one of the homes of Augustus' wife Livia Drusilla.
+These cover an entire room and depict a paradisaical garden full of a wild tangle of roses, pomegranates, irises and camomile under a deep-blue sky.
+They once decorated a summer triclinium, a large living and dining area built half underground to provide protection from the heat.